 The entire coastline of Stanley Park was designated as an Important Bird Area of Canada by Bird-Life International because has a high diversity and abundance of waterfowl and is home to two globally significant populations, Barrow’s goldeneye and western grebe.

-Coyotes are well adapted to urban environments and have made Vancouver their home since they first arrived in the 1980s.
-They are now a permanent fixture in the urban landscape.
+Coyotes are well adapted to urban environments and are now a permanent fixture in the urban landscape.

 At least one family of coyotes calls Stanley Park home and feeds primarily on small rodents such as the invasive eastern gray squirrels, but they have also been known to prey on Canada geese and raccoons.